 Her fifth album, Back to Eden, was the unlikely collaboration between her and Joss Whedon, famous TV and film director, writer, and producer known for Buffy the Vampire Slayer.
 They had not previously met, writing most of the songs via email while he was filming for Marvel’s Avengers II.

 Since then Shawnee has grown determined to share as many of her 500+ songs as possible, which she does by way of the Songbird Society, i.e. her Patreon page, as well as securing herself a small slice of unique Austin music history with her all original no-repeat weekly series called Wonder What Wednesdays which occasionally finds her song swapping with local legends like Chris Gage and Jon Dee Graham while hundreds of songs deep into her repertoire (literally - the series is on pandemic pause at 256).
 Sadly it will have to find a new home after the closing of Threadgill’s Old Number One.

-“With a compelling voice at once uplifting and heartbreaking, delicate and wounded, and with melodies dexterous and irresistible, Kilgore has, in one bold move, established herself as an important presence in folk music.” ~Tom Buckley, Texas Music Magazine.
+“One of the year’s finest albums.
+With a compelling voice at once uplifting and heartbreaking, delicate and wounded, and with melodies dexterous and irresistible, Kilgore has, in one bold move, established herself as an important presence in folk music.
+This is a gorgeously crafted work. ” - Tom Buckley